The original team¶

 - Alex Gaynor

-Alex is a student at Rensselaer Polytechnic Institute, and is also an independent contractor.
+Alex is a software engineer working at Rdio.
 He found Django in 2007 and has been addicted ever since he found out you don’t need to write out your forms by hand.
 He has a small obsession with compilers.
 He’s contributed to the ORM, forms, admin, and other components of Django.

 - Andrew Godwin

 Andrew is a freelance Python developer and tinkerer, and has been developing against Django since 2007.
 He graduated from Oxford University with a degree in Computer Science, and has become most well known in the Django community for his work on South, the schema migrations library.

 Carl has been working with Django since 2007 (long enough to remember queryset-refactor, but not magic-removal), and works as a freelance developer with OddBird.
 He became a Django contributor by accident, because fixing bugs is more interesting than working around them.